fico-ita/template_python/docs/explanation.md

 ## 3. Reproducing and Extending TH Firm's Approach

-The journey began with replicating TH firm's Meta-Labeling strategy, which using synthetic stock return data.
-Its primary model is a simple mommentum strategy (predicted direction is same as the previous observed one).
+The journey began with replicating TH firm's Meta-Labeling strategy, which uses synthetic stock return data.
+Its primary model is a simple momentum strategy (predicted direction is the same as the previous observed one).
 The target variable (the meta-label) of the secondary model is “buy” if the next training return is positive and its features are the last three returns.

 The resulting dataframe is used to train a logistic regression classifier (secondary model)